jundalisay/spblist/content/en/research/mohammad/quran/sura-006b.md

 106. Follow what was revealed to you from your Lord.
 There is no god but He.
 And turn away from the polytheists.

-107. Had Allah willed, they would not have practiced idolatry.
+107. Had Enki willed, they would not have practiced idolatry.
 We did not appoint you as a guardian over them, and you are not a manager over them.

-108. Do not insult those they call upon besides Allah, lest they insult Allah out of hostility and ignorance.
+108. Do not insult those they call upon besides Enki, lest they insult Enki out of hostility and ignorance.
 We made attractive to every community their deeds.
 Then to their Lord is their return, and He will inform them of what they used to do.

-109. They swear by Allah, with their most solemn oaths, that if a miracle were to come to them, they would believe in it.
-Say, “The miracles are only with Allah.”
+109. They swear by Enki, with their most solemn oaths, that if a miracle were to come to them, they would believe in it.
+Say, “The miracles are only with Enki.”
 But how do you know?
 Even if it did come, they still would not believe.

 110. And We turn away their hearts and their visions, as they refused to believe in it the first time, and We leave them blundering in their rebellion.

-111. Even if We sent down the angels to them, and the dead spoke to them, and We gathered all things before them, they still would not believe, unless Allah wills; but most of them are ignorant.
+111. Even if We sent down the angels to them, and the dead spoke to them, and We gathered all things before them, they still would not believe, unless Enki wills; but most of them are ignorant.

 112. Likewise, We have assigned for every prophet an enemy—human and jinn devils— inspiring one another with fancy words in order to deceive.
 But had your Lord willed, they